OrinaOisera/github-collaborators/templates/README.md

 ## Contributing to Templates

-Either add links to good templates (with a short description) in this README.md or add template files to this directory.
+1. Update this README.md to include a good template you found
+2. Add a template file to this directory
+3. Open an Issue to suggest adding a template without having to make a pull request on this repo